Atlas975/Notes/MediaCoding/Discrete_cosine_transform.md

 - High frequency components add fine detail

 ## Digitised cosine waves
-- Continuous waves need to be digitised in a discrete format to be stored
+- Due to the cosine wave being infinite in nature, it needs to be digitised into a
 - This is typically done by gathering 8 samples, these need to follow the wave's shape

 ![[Pasted image 20240326175413.png|450|450]]